amida-tech/recruitment-registry/README.md

 This project uses [sequelize-cli](https://github.com/sequelize/cli) for migrations.
 The bootstrap model is located [here](./migration/models) and corresponds to the state of the database during first go-live.

-All migrations can be run using sequelize-cli](https://github.com/sequelize/cli) in migration directory
+All migrations can be run using [sequelize-cli](https://github.com/sequelize/cli) in the migration directory:
 ```bash
 cd migration
 sequelize